Trump's China Trip Brings Admonitions on North Korea, Along With Business Deals

 "Today's signings are good examples of how we can productively build up our bilateral trade," Mr. Ross said.

-The skew toward export contracts in the deals reflect the Trump administration's difficult progress on more fundamental China trade issues, such as barriers to entry for U.S. companies to key Chinese sectors.
+The skew toward export contracts in the deals reflects the Trump administration's difficult progress on more fundamental China trade issues, such as barriers to entry for U.S. companies to key Chinese sectors.

 Mr. Ross said addressing such imbalances was a key objective for Mr. Trump's trip, but he steered clear of the fiery rhetoric that the Trump administration had previously directed at Beijing.